craigcitro/site/content/books.md

 chapter introducing modular forms of level 1.
 Serre is a *masterful* expositor; his style is definitely *terse*, but worth the effort.

+To expound a little: if you think of understanding a proof as a long journey, Serre's exposition is "shooting the azimuth": for each high point in the proof, he gives you a clear sense of "the next step is in this direction, and it's a bit far away, but here's what you'll need".

 #### *Introduction to Analytic and Probabilistic Number Theory*, by G. Tenenbaum.
 5/5

 I only spent time with the first two chapters, but there's so much in this